-A quick glance from a distance could cause you to mistake Black Bugbane for Culver's Root.
+A quick glance from a distance could cause you to mistake the flower panicle of Black Bugbane for Culver's Root.
 However, up closer everything is different.

 Stems: Altogether, the plant and the tall flower panicle can reach 6 to 8 feet in height.
 Stems are light green and smooth.

 Leaves: The large leaves are compound, 2 to 3 parted with 20 to 70 leaflets and are positioned well to the bottom of the tall stems.
 The large toothed leaflets have angled stalks and 3 prominent veins which are most noticeable on the terminal leaflet; leaflets are usually without hair.
 The terminal leaflet is usually 3-lobed but lateral leaflets may have shallower lobes.
 Upper stem leaves are bracts, not true leaves.
 Leaf joints frequently are purple.

 Inflorescence: The inflorescence is an erect tall, but narrow, panicle composed of raceme-like branches, with many small white flowers that appear fuzzy from a distance.
 At the base of the panicle is a single leafy bract.